Ashley-Pettit/Flight-Scanner-Locomote/README.md

 4. Ensure you have at least v2.2.2 of ruby installed.
 You can check by running ruby -v in your terminal/console.
 Ruby can be downloaded at https://www.ruby-lang.org/en/downloads/
 5. With ruby installed navigate to the downloaded unzipped file with your terminal.
 6. Run 'bundle install' to install dependancies.
-6. Once in the folder type ruby run.rb and the program will run
+7. Once in the folder type 'rails s' and the api will run
+8. You can now open the front-end.
+Simply open 'index.html' with any browser

 ####FOCUS ON SOLID DESIGN PRINCIPALS